Zimin0/Zimin0/README.md

 ### :man_technologist: About Me :
 I am a Python and C++(sligtly C...) developer
-:boom: Have various projects, connected with Django, APIs, Python libraries, like:
+:boom: Have various projects, connected with Django, Fast API, Python libraries, like:
-* Web sites using Django
+* Websites using Django
+* API based websites on FastAPI
 * API's using REST API
-* VK API connected scripst
+* VK API and Telegram API connected scripst
-* 2D Games on Pygame